Tensions flare in Arbery death trial as Jesse Jackson visits

 “I will say that is directly in response, Mr. Gough, to statements you made, which I find reprehensible,” the judge said.

-Walmsley singled out a comment Gough made to back up his “Black pastors” remark last week in which he said: “If a bunch of folks came in here dressed like Colonel Sanders with white masks sitting in the back" before the judge cut him off.
+Walmsley singled out a comment Gough made to back up his “Black pastors” remark last week: “If a bunch of folks came in here dressed like Colonel Sanders with white masks sitting in the back ... ” before the judge cut him off.

 Outside the courthouse last week, Sharpton denounced the disproportionately white makeup of the jury.
 Walmsley allowed the jury to be sworn in over objections by prosecutors who said several potential jurors were excluded because they are Black, leaving only one Black juror on the panel of 12.
 Glynn County, where the trial is being held, is nearly 27% Black.